WFP-Dubai/ETS/docs/buildout.rst

    :end-before: #sphinx part ends

 Use script `make-docs` to create or update documentation.
-Built docs will be stored in `build` folder.
+Built docs will be stored in `docs/_build` folder.

 .. _base-cmds: